Sea to Summit Escapist Tarp

 Sea to Summit sells separately two types of bug netting designed for using with the large Escapist Tarp, as well as a groundsheet ($59, 6 oz.).
 The Ultra-Mesh Bug Tent ($199, 14 oz.) has a 15-denier mesh canopy, a 15-denier, seam-taped, bathtub-style floor, and a zippered door.
 The Ultra-Vis Bug Net ($79, 5 oz.) is constructed entirely of 15-denier mesh and has no floor; you either stake it to the ground or tuck its edge under your sleeping mats, and get in and out by lifting a corner.
 Attaching to the tarp, both bug shelters do the job, but are much more limited in space than the tarp, with just enough room inside for two people.

-BUY IT NOW You can support my work on this blog by clicking this link to purchase a Sea to Summit Escapist Tarp at seatosummitusa.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking either of these affiliate this links to purchase a Sea to Summit Escapist Tarp at backcountry.com or seatosummitusa.com.